 General Patton, born on Memorial Day 2009, shares the dubious title of "Most Ornery" of the herd (with Oliver).
 Although his friendliness makes him a favorite with visitors, he can also be very stubborn and "spitty" when he's annoyed with us.
 He's like a child who is sweet in public, but then gives a lot of grief to his parents in private!

 Blu's Tres Bon (a.k.a.
 “Panda Man") is half-brother to Allonsy.
 His sire is Majestic Deja Blu Obsession, who passed on his beautiful silver grey color and fleece density to Tres Bon.
-Born in November 2011, he's our youngest cria, and still just so cute!
+Born in November 2011, he's our youngest alpaca, and still just so cute!
 He always looks like he's smiling!

 Allonsy, ("Let's go!" in French) used to love to get the other crias started "pronking" (galloping) around the paddocks.
 He also loves to climb up onto the top of the play mound and stand tall.
 He has thick, dense, crimpy fleece (from his sire, Majestic Deja Blu Obsession).